-The cloud is the trendy tech term a lot of people use but not many can clearly define.
+The ‘cloud’ is the trendy tech term many people use but not many can clearly define it.
 Here’s our take.

-Myth: I am not using the google drive, iCloud, dropbox etc. I am not using the CLOUD.
+Myth: I am not using google drive, iCloud, dropbox etc. I am not using the CLOUD.

 You take a picture, it stays on your memory card, We believe you.
 You are not using the cloud.
-The moment you upload it to facebook, instagram or any such service, you are uploading it to the cloud.
-You write an email and send it or you recieve it, it is all happening over the cloud.
+The moment you upload it to Facebook, Instagram or any such service, you are uploading it to the cloud.
+You write an email and send it or you receive it, it is all happening over the cloud.
 So you might be using the cloud for years now.

-The major benifit of the cloud as we have observed is mostly financial.
+The major benefit of the cloud as we have observed is primarily financial.
 Companies and projects don’t want to get their own equipment, set up a server room and maintain it(Plus there is a lot of overhead).
 They instead just get a fancy cloud service for cheap prices.
 The cloud is important otherwise also.
-People in the past used to run applications and softwares by first downloading them, then installing and running physically on individual machines or a server in their building and that they could not trust.
-Cloud computing allows people access the same applications but through the internet.
+People in the past used to run applications and softwares by first downloading them, then installing and running them physically on individual machines or a server in their building that they could not trust.
+Cloud computing allows people to access the same applications but through the internet.

 So why use it?

-The cloud is easy, convenient and reliable (atleast upto an extent).
-Saving a file to the cloud atleast ensures that you will be able to access it via any computer that has an internet connection.
-That’s how there are now bye byes to CD-ROMs and Flash drives.
+The cloud is easy, convenient and reliable (at least up to an extent).
+Saving a file to the cloud at least ensures that you will be able to access it via any computer that has an internet connection.
+That’s how there are now bye-bye to CD-ROMs and Flash drives.

 Now the real story.
 How secure is it?